 Sovereign Harbour Yacht Club prides itself on its active all-year racing programme.
-The Yacht Club is one of the hosts for the Sussex IRC Championships; and hosts the Eastbourne Regatta and Beachey Head Races each summer.
+The Yacht Club is one of the hosts for the Sussex IRC Championships; and hosts the Eastbourne Regatta and Beachy Head Races each summer.
 We have a great racing fleet who compete year round, and enjoy the benefits of a great bar for the post race social.

 Members also travel to support other Regattas and Races; for example Royal Escape, Round the Island, Cowes Week, Ramsgate Week, and more recently the Tour des Ports de la Manche and JOG week